srijaljoshi/srijaljoshi.github.io/about.md

 <!-- ![Profile Image]({{ site.url }}/{{ site.picture }}) -->

 <p>Hello visitor, I hope you are having a great time.
 Let me tell you more about myself in this page. </p>
 <p>If I had to pick one word to describe me, it would be 'seeker'.
 I am relentless when it comes to learning new topics about anything (history, science, philosophy, arts - I don't discriminate).
 I would say I have that artistic touch as well since I have been playing the guitar for more than 8 years.
-I believe to have an eclectic taste in music - from classical to modern rock and metal.
+I have recently started working out and I might share about my journey as well if I make real progress.
 My wish-list at the moment includes traveling the world (Iceland in particular) and witnessing Aurora Borealis during this lifetime.</p>
 <p>You can expect my blog to include a hodgepodge of different topics ranging from programming stuff to some philosophy and quick hacks.
 I might share some music if I feel like it.</p>

 <h2>Skills</h2>